kavitha-35/Banana-Leaf-Disease-Detection/README.md

 Dropout_4          | Dropout (50%)      | (256,)             | 0
 Output             | Dense (Softmax)    | (7,)               | 7

-The CNN architecture includes:
-- 3 convolutional layers with ReLU activation and max pooling
-- Dropout layers to reduce overfitting
-- A fully connected dense layer
-- A softmax output layer for classification

 The model is compiled with:
 - Optimizer: Adam
 - Loss: Categorical Crossentropy